 - Safety Tips for Survivors...

 - NYS State Courts remain open virtually for essential/emergency matters.
 Family Court can still support you.
-You can still file for an emergency order of protection, file to address emergency issues around custody or visitation orders, and update your order of protection.
-Learn more
+Learn more about filing for an emergency order of protection or to address emergency issues around custody or visitation orders, or to update your order of protection.

 The Families First Coronavirus Response Act of 2020 authorized the payment of Pandemic Electronic Benefit Transfer (P-EBT) Food Benefits to households with children who would have received free or reduced-price school meals under the National School Lunch Act, if not for a school closure.
 These temporary food benefits are to help cover the cost of meals children would otherwise would have received at school.
 Learn more